Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

    poetry install

+3. Review the changes and added code.
+Look for common sense errors, violated conventions or places where a better implementation is possible.
+If doing an in-depth review of an algorithm and related tests, verify the correctness of the math and that the tests make valid assumptions.

 3. Verify that documentation is complete and updated if necessary.
 See the :ref:`Documentation<documentation>` section for more details on what to check.